Poornima College of Engineering: Zircon Club

 Zircon Club was established in year 2010 at Poornima College of Engineering.
 Every year zircon club organizes various technical events and workshops for all the engineering students.
 Zircon Club guides the student of 1st year of Poornima College of Engineering in making various projects.
 Members of zircon club have won various prizes by participating in technical event of many IITs, NITs and reputed colleges.

 Udaan Aeromodelling Club

 It is an Aeromodelling Club of Poornima Group of Colleges.

 Formula Student Teams

 Crusade Motorsports

 Crusade Motorsports is a Formula Student team of PCE, Jaipur involved in designing, manufacturing and racing a Formula prototype racecar.
-Crusade Motorsports aims to provides an opportunity to students to pursue their passion for Automobiles.
 This Formula Student team participates in national level student competition Supra SAEINDIA organized by SAE International.

 Team Hayagriva

-Hayagriva is a student organization built with a vision to pioneer development and deployment of innovative technologies in the Indian Automobile Sector.
-30+ students with a formal 3-tier team structure spread across various disciplines are united by a common ambition of being at the forefront of global student motorsports.
-They design, engineer and race their vehicles at various competitions.
+Hayagriva is a student organization.
+30+ students with a formal 3-tier team structure spread across various disciplines design, engineer and race their vehicles at various competitions.
 The team has always operated independently, transferring the knowledge obtained from year to year.
 Team Hayagriva participates in Formula Imperial competition organized by ISIE.